solidjs/solid-start/docs/api/useSearchParams.md

 ### Fetching data based on search params

 Similar to customizing the UI based on search params, you can also use them to fetch specific data from the server.
 Imagine a search page.
-You would want to persist the searched query in the query. if the user cames to the search page with a search param, you can directly show those results.
+You would want to persist the searched query in the query. if the user comes to the search page with a search param, you can directly show those results.

 So, you need the search param as a source for your resources.
 You can use `useSearchParams` to get the search params and use them just like you would any other store value.